rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 > Why sql?
 The sql field is the text of the original CREATE TABLE or CREATE INDEX statement that created the table or index.

-That said, if we press the Send button in Burp Suite, we should get the original table.. and we did!
+And if we press the Send button in Burp Suite, we should get the original table.. and we did!

 <img src="/images/blog/injection/finaldbschema.png" alt="completed dbschema challenge">